Inverkeithing: Medieval Inverkeithing (12th to 16th centuries)

-Inverkeithing is first documented in 1114, when it is mentioned in the foundation charter of Scone Abbey granted by King Alexander I. In 1163 it appears—as "Innirkeithin"—in Pope Alexander III's summons of the clergy of the British Isles to the Council of Tours.
-Inverkeithing was made one of Fife's first royal burghs—which brought with it legal and trading privileges—in the 12th century.
-While the precise date is unknown, its burgh status may have been bestowed during the reign of David I, and it is mentioned as an existing burgh as early as 1161 by Malcolm IV.
+Inverkeithing is first documented in 1114, when it is mentioned in the foundation charter of Scone Abbey granted by Alexander I. Inverkeithing is mentioned as an existing burgh Royal burgh in 1159, making it among the oldest in Fife.
+This brought legal and trading privileges.
 The settlement was an obvious choice to be created a burgh, as its location at the narrowest crossing point of the Firth of Forth and its sheltered bay were both strategically important.